 One of the highlights of the trip is visiting the seal colony where you will see seals in their natural environment.
 If you are lucky, you may catch sight of the dolphins!
 Evening tours and fishing trips are available on request”.
-Please keep the you tube video alongside this narrative.
+To get in touch with Ian click on the button below :

 Arts & Crafts